Chevrolet Cavalier: First generation (1982–1987)

-For 1983, the 2.0 liter throttle body fuel-injected LQ5 inline 4 replaced the L46 engine found in the 1982 Cavalier, and a 5-speed manual transmission was made available.
-A convertible model produced by American Sunroof was added to the lineup late in the model year.
-This Cavalier model was the first convertible produced by Chevrolet since the Caprice convertible was discontinued in 1975.
+For 1983, the 2.0 liter throttle body fuel-injected LQ5 inline 4 replaced the previous L46 engine, and a 5-speed manual transmission was offered.
+A convertible model produced by American Specialty Cars was added late in the model year; initial production totaled fewer than 1,000 units.
+This was the first convertible from Chevrolet since the Caprice convertible had been discontinued in 1975.

-For 1984, the Cavalier's styling was lightly refreshed, featuring a new grill and quad headlight design.
-The Type 10 package, initially offered on only the hatchback, was added to the coupe and convertible models.
-5,161 Cavaliers that originated from South Gate Assembly were equipped with an Olympic special appearance package to celebrate the 1984 Summer Olympics.
+For 1984, the Cavalier's styling was lightly refreshed, with a new grille and four rather than two rectangular sealed-beam Headlamps.
+The Type 10 package, previously available only on the hatchback, was offered on the coupe and convertible models.
+5,161 Cavaliers built at the South Gate Assembly plant were festooned with an Olympic special appearance package to celebrate the 1984 Summer Olympics.

-For 1985, the 2.8 liter LB6 V6 was added as an option for the Cavalier.
+For 1985, the 2.8 liter LB6 V6 was added as an optional engine.
 It was meant to debut with the Z24 package, but the Z24 package was delayed until 1986.
 The V6 was available as an option on all trim levels.

 For 1986, the Z24 package was added as on option for the coupe and hatchback models.
-It features digital gauges, sport wheels, a ground effects kit, and a specific front facia.
-The Type 10 package was discontinued and replaced with the RS series, which was now available on all body styles.
+It featured digital gauges, sport wheels, a ground effects kit, and a specific front fascia.
+The Type 10 package was discontinued and replaced with the RS package, which was now available on all body styles.

-For 1987, both available engines were refreshed for their second generation.
-The LQ5 inline-four was updated to the LL8 designation, which added 5 horsepower and replaced the distributor with a coil pack ignition system.
-The LB6 V6 added aluminum cylinder heads, different fuel injectors, and electronic spark control.
+For 1987, both available engines were refreshed.
+The LQ5 four-cylinder was updated to the LL8 designation, gained 5 horsepower, and the distributor was replaced with a coil pack ignition system.
+The LB6 V6 gained aluminum cylinder heads, different fuel injectors, and electronic spark control.